Most of us never think deeply about retirement planning.

 - You can use life insurance to transfer wealth to your heirs while avoiding inheritance tax.

 - Life insurance can provide for your dependents, and the cost of your funeral, after you’re gone, giving you much deserved peace of mind during retirement.

-Insurance For Your Life Stage blog series.
+Get insurance that’s right for you!
+Get unique advice in our Insurance For Your Life Stage blog series.

 Teachers Life is more than just an insurance company.
 Our policyholders are Members.
-Founded by educators in 1939 to provide not-for-profit insurance; Teachers Life is dedicated to making our community better.